Dear MendMeShop,

 Hoffa's Syndrome (fat pad impingement) can be caused by the fat pad pinching between the patella (knee cap) and the femur following a blow during contact sports.

-• People participating in activities or sports where a blow to the knee is possible such as football, rugby, soccer, and hockey.
+• Participating in activities or sports where a blow to the knee is possible such as football, rugby, soccer, and hockey.

 • Runners with excessive pronation (also known as flat feet) or weak hips may experience quick leg turns inward while the knee cap (patella) remains behind, causing the fat pad to be pinched.

-• People who have Iliotibial (IT) Band Syndrome.
+• People who has Iliotibial (IT) Band Syndrome.

 • Anyone who has a history of hyperextension in the knee